PhilAndrew/betweenrgb/README.md

 Notes.

+It may be useful to think firstly of just one dimension such as Red and ignore the other two, this can simplify the problem.

 Feel free to use any Java or Scala library you need to use to get the job done.
 If there is a library which can do the maths for you then use it.